cosmonic-labs/concordance/examples/bankaccount/README.md

 "6000"
 ```

+You can also see a JSON representation of the account ledger by using the Redis CLI to query the `ledger.ABC123` key.

-🎉 Congratulations, you've completed the demo and performed event sourcing logging with the safety and performance of WebAssembly! 🎉
+🎉 Congratulations, you've completed the demo and run a fully scalable and resilient event sourced application with the safety and performance of WebAssembly! 🎉

 [redis-cli]: https://redis.io/docs/ui/cli/